 On the Road to 100% Renewables

 The march toward 100% renewables is well underway and, if achieved, the US could see the retirement of 800,000 MWs of fossil generation in the next 25 years.
 The loss of this amount of fossil generation could result in major electric system challenges.
 One of these is the likely increase in existing fossil plant cycling to cope with the variable nature of renewables like wind and solar.
 Typical cycling impacts include higher production costs and lower reliability.
 Sound power plant operating strategies and optimized asset performance depend on knowing the cost of cycling and what drives power plants to cycle.

 What We Do and Offer

-Renewable Impacts LLC (RI) conducts research and publishes information on power plant cycling costs and causality.
-Our reports cover cycling trends and cycling benchmarks based on public data.
+Renewable Impacts LLC (RI) conducts research, consults and publishes information on power plant cycling costs and causality.
+Our reports cover cycling costs, trends and benchmarks based on public data.
 Our cost of cycling reports apply EPRI and NREL cost of cycling methodologies.
-Our power plant cycling causality software (eRECC™ Lite 2.1) is able to identify which cycling drivers are responsible for your plant cycling.
-RI offers training to help you expand and customize eRECC Lite 2.1 to serve your needs and answer questions.
+Our power plant cycling causality software is able to identify which cycling drivers are responsible for your plant cycling.
+RI offers training to address power plant cost of cycling and cycling causality.

 Power Plant Cycling Causality

 This website uses marketing and tracking technologies.
 Opting out of this will opt you out of all cookies, except for those needed to run the website.
 Note that some products may not work as well without tracking cookies.Opt Out of Cookies